LottieAnning/LIFE4136_rotation3/README.md

 # LIFE4136 Rotation 3
 This is the github page for rotation 3 of LIFE4136, exploring ploidy patterns in European Arabidopsis lyrata.
 Specifically investigating trends which highlight if a sample population is an allopolyploid or autopolyploid.
+For further information visit the Marburger et al paper at: https://www.nature.com/articles/s41467-019-13159-5.

 The below code is to be ran in alternating R, python and C environments